MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISEAddOnToolCollection-Object.md

 ### Remove\( Item \)
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

- Removes the specified add\-on tool from the collection.
+ Removes the specified add-on tool from the collection.

  **Item** – Microsoft.PowerShell.Host.ISE.ISEAddOnTool
  Specifies the object to be removed from Windows PowerShell ISE.